aumi364/ababa_movies/README.md

 # Planning

-The way I have planned the project
+The way I have planned the project.

 ## Figma